Amber-Palmer/Amber-Palmer/index.md

 <!-- RIGHT COLUMN -->
 <div style="flex: 1;">

-## Hi, I’m Amber! 👋
+ Hi, I’m Amber! 👋

-I have just completed my Integrated Master's degree in **Biomedical Sciences** at Cardiff University.
-I am soon to be a **PhD student** at the University of Bristol, joining the **AI for Collective Intelligence Hub**
+I have just completed my Integrated Master's degree in Biomedical Sciences at Cardiff University achieveing a first class and I  am soon to be a PhD student at the University of Bristol, joining the AI for Collective Intelligence Hub
-within the *Pandemic Resilience* theme.
+within the Pandemic Resilience theme.
 My research will focus on developing AI methods for infectious
 disease outbreaks and pandemics.

-My research interests include **infectious disease epidemiology**, **systems biology**, and the
+My research interests include infectious disease epidemiology, theoretical  biology, and the
-application of **mathematics to real-world problems**.
+application of mathematics to real-world problems.

 </div>
 </div>